-Systemic capillary leak syndrome (SCLS) frequently causes complex medical problems involving many body systems.
-SCLS "attacks" are typically sudden, although sometimes certain warning signs or symptoms, such as body ache, flu-like symptoms, scratchy throat or dark urine, can alert you.
-An attack of SCLS may include a marked drop in blood pressure, which if not treated promptly, can lead to multiple organ failure and death.
-During an episode of SCLS, treatment may include:
+Systemic capillary leak syndrome frequently causes complex medical problems involving many body systems.
+Episodes are typically sudden, although sometimes certain warning signs or symptoms can alert you.

 - Fluids.
-Fluids are given intravenously and carefully controlled to maintain your blood pressure and to prevent damage to vital organs, such as your kidneys, heart and brain.
+You receive fluids intravenously, carefully controlled to maintain your blood pressure and prevent damage to vital organs, such as your kidneys, heart and brain.